softwarefactory-project/DLRN/doc/source/api.rst

-job_id          string      name of the CI sending the vote commit_hash     string      commit_hash of tested repo distro_hash     string      distro_hash of tested repo aggregate_hash  string      hash of the aggregated repo that was tested url             string      URL where to find additional information from the CI execution timestamp       integer     Timestamp (in seconds since the epoch)
+job_id          string      name of the CI sending the vote commit_hash     string      commit_hash of tested repo distro_hash     string      distro_hash of tested repo extended_hash   string      extended_hash of the tested repo.
+If not set, the latest
+                (optional)  commit with the commit_hash/distro_hash combination will be used aggregate_hash  string      hash of the aggregated repo that was tested url             string      URL where to find additional information from the CI execution timestamp       integer     Timestamp (in seconds since the epoch)